 You can get optimal savings if you keep your thermostat adjustments to a minimum depending on the season.

-The DOE recommends 68 degrees as the ideal temperature to save energy in the winter and still be comfortable.
+The DOE recommends 68 to 70 degrees as the ideal temperature to save energy in the winter and still be comfortable.
 The agency also suggests that you consider setting your thermostat lower while you’re asleep or away from the house.

 The government agency also says that, no matter what temperature you decide on, you can save about 10% a year (up to hundreds of dollars) on your energy bills by dialing the thermostat back 7-10 degrees from its normal setting for eight hours every day (at night or while you’re at work).